Patagonia’s Nano Puff collection has been in stores for nearly a decade. It was so popular, even North Face has a version – the Thermoball.

 While both of these jackets have synthetic insulation, Patagonia opted to go with proprietary insulation in the newer jacket.
 The Micro Puff is insulated with 65 grams of PlumaFill – synthetic insulation made 100% from Polyester.

-PlumaFill is designed so that it can replicate the structure or natural down, which allows it provide you with same levels of warmth and packability as down.
+PlumaFill is designed so that it can replicate the structure or natural down, which allows it provides you with the same levels of warmth and packability as down.
 But, since it is synthetic, it performs a lot better in wet weather.
 That’s because natural down insulation consists of down clusters that clump up when wet.
 Therefore, they don’t trap body heat nearly as efficiently when wet.

 Patagonia’s PlumaFill doesn’t have that issue – Polyester is able to keep you really warm even when it gets completely wet.
 Additionally, it helps that Patagonia puts a lot of insulation in these jackets.
 The regular Micro Puff features 65 grams of insulation, which is actually about a quarter of its entire weight!

 But PrimaLoft Gold Insulation, which is used in the Nano Puff jackets, is able to do the same thing.
 Plus, it’s arguably the better type of insulation – PrimaLoft is used by dozens of different brands, whereas PlumaFill is only used by Patagonia.
 You can see the efficiency of PrimaLoft on many different examples, and so you are more sure of its quality.